 Plainly, the settlement did not specifically address the physical, mental and emotional anguish suffered by you, the dedicated, brave serviceman and veteran of foreign wars.
 You wore those earplugs.
 You lost that essential, unimpeded ability to hear.
 Some studies have showed that perhaps more than half of all veterans suffer from hearing loss.

-Our award-winning mass tort lawyers are experts in getting compensation for victims injured by defective products such as 3M Dual-End or Reversible Combat Arms Earplugs.
+Our award-winning mass tort lawyers are experts in AI for law firms and getting compensation for victims injured by defective products such as 3M Dual-End or Reversible Combat Arms Earplugs.
 Contact us for a free case evaluation and to find out what your case is worth.